Ireland v France in doubt due to hotel quarantine policy

 Ireland are set to play France in the Women’s Six Nations at Energia Park, Donnybrook this Saturday.
 File photograph: Inpho

-Currently, the IRFU and the Six Nations are unable to confirm if the French management and players, who are semi-professional, are exempt from mandatory quarantine.
+Currently, the IRFU and the Six Nations were unable to confirm if the French management and players, who are semi-professional, are exempt from mandatory quarantine.

 “We are in close contact with the IRFU who are addressing with the Irish authorities the latest travel restrictions,” said a Six Nations spokesperson.
 “We are exploring all possible options to play the Ireland versus France match.”

-“I was supposed to be getting married yesterday but unfortunately Covid put an end to that and pushed it out a little and now I’m here doing what I love with my teammates so what more can I as for,” said Hannah Tyrrell, the woman of the match, after an excellent display at outhalf.
+“I was supposed to be getting married yesterday but unfortunately Covid put an end to that and pushed it out a little and now I’m here doing what I love with my teammates so what more can I as for,” said Hannah Tyrrell, the woman of the match, after an excellent display at outhalf in Cardiff.

 The French squad will need to be granted an exemption, as elite athletes, in order to play in Dublin.